BitWiseAshu/Image_to_Text/README.md

 # Image to Text Converter

 This project is a simple image-to-text converter implemented in Python.
-It provides a web application using Streamlit, with the ability to extract text from images using Tesseract OCR (Pytesseract).
+It provides a web application using Streamlit, with the ability to extract text from images using Tesseract OCR (Pytesseract) text can be copied and downloaded in a text file.
 Additionally, Pyperclip is used for copying the extracted text to the clipboard, and Pillow is employed for image processing.

 ## Features